-Under the strict liability law, it doesn't matter whether or not the dog that bit you has displayed aggressive behavior in the past; in California, a dog's owner is responsible for the harmful or vicious actions of his or her dog, regardless of past behavior or location.
+Under California's strict liability law, it doesn't matter whether or not the dog that bit you has displayed aggressive behavior in the past; in California, a dog's owner is responsible for the harmful or vicious actions of his or her dog, regardless of past behavior or location.

-A Community Dog Bite Attorney That Understands California Dog Bite Law
+You Need a Local Rancho Cucamonga Dog Bite Lawyer That Understands California Dog Bite Law

-At the Inland Empire Law Group, we take California's strict liability dog bite law seriously.
-As a longtime member of the Rancho Cucamonga community, I know how important it is for my four children to be able to play safely in their own backyard without coming to harm.
+At the Inland Empire Law Group, our Rancho Cucamonga dog bite lawyer takes California's strict liability dog bite law seriously.
+As a longtime member of the Rancho Cucamonga community, David Ricks knows how important it is for children to be able to play safely in their own backyard without coming to harm.
 Almost half of dog bite attacks happen to children under 14 — and about 500 children visit hospital emergency rooms each day seeking medical attention for dog mauling injuries.

-If you or a loved one has been bitten or attacked by a dog in San Bernardino County or Riverside County, we will assemble a team to take on your serious injury case.
+If you or a loved one has been bitten or attacked by an animal in San Bernardino County or Riverside County, our dog bite lawyer will assemble a team to take on your serious injury case.
 Our teams, which consist of an experienced personal injury lawyer, a highly trained paralegal, and a skilled administrative assistant, will work together with you to formulate a plan of action.
 We welcome questions, involvement, and honesty — qualities that have earned Inland Empire Law Group the respect of the community and other legal professionals alike over the last two decades.

 Negligent dog owners who do not restrain or fence their dogs are not just "careless" or "bad pet owners" — they are making our backyards, playgrounds, and communities less safe for others.
 More than that, they are breaking the law and are responsible for the damages that their animal caused to you or your child.

-Contact Our Personal Injury Attorneys Today To Discuss Your Dog Bite Case
+Contact Our Dog Bite Lawyer Today To Discuss Your Animal Attack Case